Teen testifies about boy’s death and firearms training at New Mexico compound

 “I was stuck in a hole that I couldn’t get out of,” he said.

 The teen spent more than three hours on the stand, with defense attorneys scheduled to question him Thursday.
-Two other children who were found at the compound in 2018 also were expected to testify.
+Two other children who lived at the compound also were expected to testify.

-Defense attorneys for Wahhaj’s sisters — Hujrah and Subhanah Wahhaj — have argued that the terrorism charges are largely based on a fantastical diary written by Leveille about her belief that Abdul-Ghani would be resurrected and that the family’s efforts to secure basic shelter in a harsh, remote environment were being misrepresented by prosecutors.
+Defense attorneys for Wahhaj’s sisters have argued that the terrorism charges are largely based on a fantastical diary written by Leveille about her belief that Abdul-Ghani would be resurrected and that the family’s efforts to secure basic shelter in a harsh, remote environment were being misrepresented by prosecutors.

 Prosecutors showed numerous photos of the compound and videos of some of the firearm exercises while Leveille’s son was on the stand.
 The teen testified that the group had to stay hidden because Abdul-Ghani had been reported missing.

 Early on, authorities who were searching for the boy had visited the home where they were staying in Georgia.
-The teen said it was soon after that his mother, stepfather and the others gathered a few belongings and began the caravan to New Mexico, where one of the defendants owned land.
+The teen said it was soon after that his mother, stepfather and the others gathered a few belongings and began the caravan to New Mexico, where Morton owned land.

-The teen said his mother had received a message from Allah that they had to move quick.
+The teen said his mother had received a message from Allah that they had to move quickly.
 The teen was told to pack seven outfits.
 He also took his game console.
 Everything else was left behind.

-A prosecutor asked about the mood the night that they left Georgia.
+A prosecutor asked about the mood the night they left Georgia.

 “It felt dark and rushed and surreal,” the teen testified.